JoeEberle/email_automation/readme.md

 ## Description

-Welcome to the ** Correlation Heatmap ** repository!
-This project demonstrates how to generate correlation heatmaps !!!
+Welcome to the ** Email automation ** repository!
+This project demonstrates how to generate email automatically !!!

 ![Code Logo](email_automation.png)